My name is Emma Larkin, and I am the founder of “Emma Larkin Books”.

 In my spare time, I love to run.
-I am very involved in my local parkrun in Listowel.
-I also coach ladies’ football at underage level with my local ladies’ football club and did attempt to play ladies football for a few years with my local “Gaelic4Mothers&Others Team”!
+I am involved in my local parkrun in Listowel.
+I also coach the Finuge/St. Senans ladies football club U12 girls and help with coaching the St Senans U9 boys.
+I did attempt to play ladies football for a few years with my local “Gaelic4Mothers&Others Team”!
 I may not have been the greatest football player, but I could run!
 And it was an hour each week where I could exercise in a fun environment with a fantastic group of women, who I remain friends with to this day.

-My inspiration to write this book was my grandmother, Maureen Hennebry, née Cashman.
+My inspiration to write my Izzy books initially was my grandmother, Maureen Hennebry, née Cashman.
 She was on the Cork camogie team which won the All-Ireland Camogie Championship three times in row between 1939 and 1941.
 She came from a family rich in GAA history, the Cashman’s of Blackrock in Cork, and is even mentioned in the following poem by the famous Irish poet, Patrick Kavanagh:

 Patrick Kavanagh, 1905 – 1967